Asterisk4Magisk/Xray4Magisk/README.md

 ## FAQ

-What is the difference between this branch and the master branch?
+What is the difference between 3.0 and previous version?

 > Rewritten with Golang, implements some difficult functions that are difficult to implement with shell scripts, does not depend on BusyBox, and can be installed  on [KernelSU](https://github.com/tiann/KernelSU).